 As you grow your community, you’ll likely need more education for your own career.
 Too often, we neglect professional development, but you are your company’s biggest community resource!

 Make room in your budget for conferences, professional associations, education, and more.
 This can come in the form of one-time class, annual conferences, training, and books.
-While yes, at CMX, we’d love you to join CMX Pro — our professional membership full of education and a private community — and come to our annual conference, you should always identify the professional development that makes most sense for your career.
+While yes, at CMX, we’d love you to get certified with CMX Academy, and come to our annual conference, you should always identify the professional development that makes most sense for your career.

 Get Our Sample Budget Template